twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt13-32-dealing-with-the-five-spiritual-faculties-and-five-hindrances%zh.rst

 Cunning dhamma is delusion (moha) because it’s wrong knowledge (micchā-ñāṇa).
 This is the power of ignorance (avijjā).

-[Nowadays we can see a lot of delusion—micchā ñāṇa in many worldly sectors politics, economy, business, media, science and technology, etc. It’s not a good sign for human beings.]
+[We can now see a lot of delusion in many worldly areas of politics, economics, business, media, science technology and so on.
+This does not bode well for humanity.

 After clearing away the problems of an evenness of spiritual faculties and five hindrances and the khandha nimitta arises.
 This is the literary expression—the khandha own nature appears.
 This is anicca—impermanence.

 [In the Comprehensive Manual of Abhidhamma—Abhidhammattha Saṅgaha, it explained on the 28 material phenomena (rūpa).
 It was divided into eleven types, and the last one is as follows:

 | XI.
 Characteristics of matter
+|
 | 25.
 Production
 | 26.
 Continuity
 | 27.
 Decay
 | 28.
 Impermanence
+|

 The five khandhas are—arising and vanishing together that mind also has the same nature.]

 If you practice in this way, it’s not impossible to get the result.
 Just do the contemplation!
 You can keep up with the nimitta longer (i.e., not miss anicca) and Nibbāna will be closer to appear (very similar to the nimitta of jhāna practice).
 Ven.
 Soṇa had perfection, but he was lacking with these three factors.
 (Important of good teacher is one of the conditions for realization.)

 [These things are very important for practising yogis.
-Many of them, who disappointed and became spiritually depressed when their practice did not develop abandoned it, which some even attributed to their pāramīs.
+Many of them, who disappointed and became spiritually depressed when their practice did not develop abandoned it; which some even attributed to their pāramīs.
 Sayadawgyi had great wisdom and compassion; and he also had the courage to change some traditional belief, view and idea which went against the Dhamma.
 Before him was not talking much about these mistaken belief, view and idea to lay people by the monks.
 Even in Theravada Buddhism has this problem, so it’s no need to talk about the other traditions.
 They are relying on the outside power than Dhamma and becoming like other faiths.]

 ------

-revised on 2020-12-30
+revised on 2021-01-11

 ------